saleor/examples/saleor-react-ts/TUTORIAL.md

 export default Products;
 ```

 In this file, the query `getLatestProducts` is passed to the `useQuery` Hook and used to retrieve the last 5 products from the GraphQL API.
 The data that's returned is being destructed and rendered in the `Products` component.
-We haven't added any type definitions to this file, which we definitely should as this is a TypeScript application.
+We haven't added any type definitions to this file, which we'll do later on in this tutorial using GraphQL Code Generator!

 The `useQuery` Hook accepts a generic for the return type of the data that it's fetching which, as we're using GraphQL, has the same shape as the GraphQL query.
 You can use the GraphQL Playground to check what the shape of the output is, in case you're in doubt.
 Afterwards, add the new type `LatestProduct` in the `Products` component and add it to the Hook: